Maraş massacre: Massacre

 Over the next five days, over a hundred people were killed, a majority being women and children who were killed in cold blood at home.
 Parts of Maraş were destroyed and a curfew was subsequently instated in the city.
 Neither the army nor the police attempted to stop the actions.
 On 23 December, crowds stormed the quarters where Alevis were living, attacking people and destroying houses and shops.
 Many offices, including that of the Confederation of Progressive Trade Unions of Turkey (DİSK), Teachers' Association of Turkey (TÖB-Der), Association of Police Officers (Pol-Der) and Republican People's Party (CHP), were destroyed.
-By 26 December, the city and situation was brought under control and the government put thirteen provinces in martial law.
+By 26 December, the city and situation was brought under control and the government placed thirteen provinces under martial law.
 Most of the victims were from the small population of Kurdish Alevis in Sunni-populated areas in the city.
 The Alevis were migrants from Tunceli.

 During the trial witnesses testified that victims were frequently asked by their assailants to prove that they were Muslim and Turkish.